rkuma183/wilsonmar.github.io/_posts/2017-05-13-jmeter-install.md

 ## Record Custom Script

 0. Install the <a target="_blank" href="https://guide.blazemeter.com/hc/en-us/articles/206732579-Chrome-Extension">
-   JMeter Chrome Extension</a> filters only the URL’s to be load tested.
+   JMeter Chrome Extension</a> which filters only the URL’s to be load tested.

    http://jmeter.apache.org/usermanual/jmeter_proxy_step_by_step.html